Oatcake: Plain Web Typography

 Design notes: block quotes

-Many themes style <blockquote>
+Many themes style <blockquote>'s in italics but

 this is problematic when the quoted text itself contains italics.